 Understanding credit underwriting and how its assessment has changed in the age of automation?

-Banks and other lending institutions will often use credit underwriting to assess customer’s financial capability before approving or rejecting them for a loan or credit card.
+Banks and other lending institutions will often use credit underwriting to assess customers’ financial capability before approving or rejecting them for a loan or credit card.
 Although the practice itself isn’t too difficult to understand, there are many elements of credit underwriting that can be puzzling and sometimes even intimidating if one doesn’t know what to expect.

 This article will give you some helpful insight into this practice and how it’s evolving in the age of automation.

-What is credit underwriting or credit analysis?
+What is credit underwriting?

 Credit underwriting is simply a process of taking personal, financial, and/or business information, analyzing it for what it says about one’s ability to repay loans or other debts, and then accepting or rejecting that person for that purpose.